-Access to simulation labs and supply and equipment areas are restricted.
-Equipment and supply storage areas remained locked and access is restricted to the Simulation Lab Technologist, Simulation Program Coordinator and building manager.
+Access to simulation labs and supply and equipment areas is restricted.
+Equipment and supply storage areas remained locked, and access is restricted to the Simulation Program Staff, Simulation Program Coordinator, and building manager.
 Simulation labs are locked after hours and when simulation lab personnel or educator supervision is not available.

-E. Audiovisual Equipment Storage
+2.5.
+Audiovisual Equipment Storage

 Audiovisual equipment is stored in the assigned storage areas.
 All Simulation Labs are locked when not in use.
-Key access to Simulation Labs is maintained by the Simulation Technologist, Simulation Program Coordinator, building manager and administrative assistant in the Dean's office.
+Key access to Simulation Labs is maintained by the Simulation Program Staff, Simulation Program Coordinator, building manager, and administrative assistant in the Dean's office.

-F. Use of Simulators and Simulation Labs by Outside Entities
+2.6.
+Use of Simulators and Simulation Labs by Outside Entities

-It is the policy of the Department of Nursing that simulators must be operated only by trained operators.
-Departments outside the Department of Nursing requesting use of simulators are required, at a minimum, to employ the Simulation Technologist.
+It is the policy of the LHC Group \cdot Myers School of Nursing that simulators must be operated only by trained operators.
+Departments outside the School of Nursing requesting the use of simulators are required, at a minimum, to employ the Simulation Operations Specialist.
 Reimbursement is also required for supplies and any expenses that may be incurred because of damage to the equipment.